-Cambridge IGCSE results are shown by one of the grades A\, A, B, C, D, E, F or G indicating the standard achieved, A\ being the highest and G the lowest.
-'Ungraded' indicates that the candidate's performance fell short of the standard required for grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
-The letters Q (result pending), X (no results) and Y (to be issued) may also appear on the statement of results but not on the certificate.
+Grades A, A, B, C, D, E, F or G indicate the standard a candidate achieved at Cambridge IGCSE.

+A is the highest and G is the lowest.
+'Ungraded' means that the candidate's performance did not meet the standard required for grade G. 'Ungraded' is reported on the statement of results but not on the certificate.
+In specific circumstances your candidates may see one of the following letters on their statement of results:

+- Q (result pending) - X (no result)

+• Y (to be issued)

+These letters do not appear on the certificate.